bloomikko/bloomikko/README.md

 ## 🤖 Test engineer, but why?
 I've always been very attentive to even smallest details which somehow... resulted me to end up as software test professional.

 Tale as old as time, didn't know what to do when I grow up so here we are.
 But I like what I do!

-I have a strong passion to constantly learn new things about testing and becoming more proficient - testing having a repuration of being the underdog of software industry somehow resonates much with me.
+I have a strong passion to constantly learn new things about testing and becoming more proficient - testing having a reputation of being the underdog in software industry somehow resonates much with me.

 ## ✨ About me
 - Pronouns: he/him